Queen's Edinburgh Rifles: Western Front

 In the early part of 1918 the 52nd (L) Division remained in the lines near Arsuf.
 Then on 24 March it was warned for a transfer to the British Expeditionary Force (BEF) on the Western Front.
-The division's units sailed from Alexandria between 4 and 11 April, and landed at Marseilles by 17 April.
+The division's units sailed from Alexandria between 4 and 11 April, and landed at Marseille by 17 April.
 The division was concentrated near Abbeville on 23 April.
 On 29 April it moved to Aire and continued training.
 On 6 May it moved to the Vimy area and took over front line trenches.
 On 31 July it moved up to Arras to join in the Hundred Days Offensive.

 On 22 August, 156th Bde was ordered to attack the following morning (the Second Battle of the Somme).
 Only half the promised number of lorries arrived, and some companies of 4th RS had to march through the night to their jumping-off point south of Mercatel, and there was no time for reconnaissance.
 The battalion marched straight into action, behind a heavy artillery barrage but without the three tanks that were supposed to accompany them.
 The attack was a surprise, and the battalion advanced through the wrecked villages, taking all their objectives by 06.45.
 The tanks then caught up and went out to exploit the ground in front, followed by a company of 4th RS, after which the position was consolidated.